A practical guide to selecting the right houseplant based on the size of your home and the specific needs of your customers

 for

 The easiest houseplants to care for are ideal for those who don't have a lot of gardening time or experience.
 These plants require minimal care and adapt well to different environmental conditions.
 One of the most popular choices is cacti, as they are hardy and require little water.
 Another easy-to-care plant is the succulent, which stores water in its leaves and can survive for extended periods without watering.
 Plants in the fern family are also an excellent choice, as they prefer humid environments and don't need a lot of direct sunlight.
 In addition, plants in the palm family, such as the bamboo palm or areca palm, are very hardy and only need occasional watering.
-Lastly, the Snake Plant (Sansevieria) is another popular choice due to its tolerance to low-light conditions and its ability to purify the air.
+Lastly, the snake plant (Sansevieria) is another popular choice due to its tolerance to low-light conditions and its ability to purify the air.
 These plants are perfect for those looking to add a touch of green to their home without having to worry too much about their care.

 How to Avoid Toxic Plants for Your Pets